dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - For troubleshooting purposes, resource generation can be disabled.
 For more information, see [Disable image packaging](~/troubleshooting.md#disable-image-packaging), [Disable splash screen packaging](~/troubleshooting.md#disable-splash-screen-packaging), [Disable font packaging](~/troubleshooting.md#disable-font-packaging), and [Disable asset file packaging](~/troubleshooting.md#disable-asset-file-packaging).
 - For troubleshooting purposes, a blank splash screen can be generated.
 For more information, see [Generate a blank splash screen](~/troubleshooting.md#generate-a-blank-splash-screen).
 - Resizeter checks for duplicate image filenames.
 For more information, see [Duplicate image filename errors](~/troubleshooting.md#duplicate-image-filename-errors).
+- Controls that support text input gain extension methods that support hiding and showing the soft input keyboard.
+For more information, see [Hide and show the soft input keyboard](~/user-interface/controls/entry.md#hide-and-show-the-soft-input-keyboard).

 The following types or members have been deprecated: